denten-books/plain-text/3-format.md

 to recover latent universal mechanisms, laws, and deep structures that give rise to surface phenomena.

-The dual motion of literary criticism at once towards the outward shape and inward formula---poetics and hermeneutics---is perhaps most starkly visible in the intellectual legacy of Russian formalism in the first few decades of the 20th century.
+The dual motion of literary criticism at once towards the extrinsic shape and intrinsic formula---poetics and hermeneutics---is perhaps most starkly visible in the intellectual legacy of Russian formalism in the first few decades of the 20th century.
 The influential series of "OPOYAZ" publications, appearing between 1916 and 1920, gave voice to a unified program to a group of literary scholars that included Viktor Shklovsky, Osip Brik, Lev Yakubinsky, Boris Eichenbaum, and Roman Jakobson, among others.
 Collectively, the volumes strike